Helpful?

 Taking Judicial Notice The Acceptance of Alleged Facts As True Without Evidence

-Does a Judge Always Need Evidence of a Fact?
+Does a Judge Always Need Proof That a Fact Is True?

 The Requirement of Proving That a Fact Is True Becomes Unnecessary Where the Fact Is Notoriously Known and Uncontroversial.
 For Such Facts a Judge May Simply Take Judicial Notice of the Fact Without Need of Any Evidence.